-Any definition of the word ‘tumour’ will confirm it can either be benign or malignant.
-However, and while I’m sure there are benign NETs, the key statement to explain any slow growing or indolent NET is that they all have malignant potential – thus why surveillance and follow up is really important.
-This is the key factor in the changes found in the 2010 Digestive System World Health Organisation (WHO) classification system from the previous ‘flaky’ version.
-This reinforcement of the malignant potential of all NETs was duplicated in the recent 2017 Endocrine System equivalent, which is now proposed as a classification scheme for all NETs (see below).
+Any standard cancer nomenclature definition of the word ‘tumour’ will confirm the definition of the word tumour means it can either be benign or malignant.
+However, and while I’m sure there are benign NETs, the key statement to explain any slow-growing or indolent NET is that they all have malignant potential – thus why surveillance and follow-up are really important.
+This was the key factor in the changes found in the 2010 Digestive System World Health Organisation (WHO) classification system from the previous ‘flaky’ version.
+This reinforcement of the malignant potential of all NETs was duplicated in the recent 2017 Endocrine System and 2019 Digestive System equivalents, which is now proposed as a classification scheme for all NETs (see below).

-I have lost count of the stories from Neuroendocrine Cancer patients who have been told their tumour was benign but then returned with incurable and metastatic cancer sometime downstream.
-Clearly there are doctors who do not understand NETs and/or are not aware of the changes in WHO classification schemes since 2010.
-Sure, some will prove to be ‘benign’ in nature and may not cause many issues but any Ki-67 below 3% is a formal grade of Neuroendocrine Neoplasm.
-I accept that it’s currently difficult to work out which cases will turn more aggressive and when, thus why surveillance and follow up are really important and also why patients should be seeing doctors who understand NETs.
-Worth also noting that many slow growing and indolent tumors can still often produce troublesome NET syndromes.
+I’ve lost count of the stories from Neuroendocrine Cancer patients who have been told their tumour was benign but then returned to specialists at a later stage with incurable and metastatic cancer.
+There are doctors who clearly do not understand NETs and/or are not aware of the changes in WHO classification schemes from 2010 onwards.
+Sure, some will prove to be ‘benign’ in nature and may not cause many issues but any Ki-67 below 3% is a formal cancer grade of a Neuroendocrine Neoplasm.
+I accept that it’s currently difficult to work out which cases will turn more aggressive and when, thus why surveillance and follow-up are really important and also why patients should be seeing doctors who understand NETs.
+More sensitive molecular markers assisting doctors in decision-making will be welcome at some point in the future.
+Worth also noting that many slow-growing and indolent tumours can still often produce troublesome NET syndromes.

 I’ve even heard one patient story where it was claimed a doctor called a metastatic NET case benign!
-Any definition of ‘benign’ will include the statement that they do not spread to other parts of the body.
-The NET Patient world is full of slow growing Grade 1 Stage 4 patients – by definition, they’re all malignant.
+Any standard cancer nomenclature definition of ‘benign’ on any respectable cancer site will include the statement that they do not spread to other parts of the body.
+The NET patient world is full of slow-growing Grade 1 Stage 4 patients.
+By dint of the stage number, they’re all malignant.